senacor/GraalVM-native-image-innoLab/README.md

 ## Start services running with JVM

-1. Start docker compose with `docker-compose -f docker-compose-jvm.yaml up`
+1. Start docker compose via provided scripts `install-local.sh` for a jvm docker compose setup or `install-local-native.sh` for a native image docker compose setup

 ## Start services running as native image